-The BRC comprises Mr Andrew Lim (Chairman), Mr Tan Chin Hwee, Ms Tan Yen Yen, Ms Janet Ang and Mr Ng Yat Chung, the majority of whom are independent and non-executive Directors.
-Mr Lim, Mr Tan and Ms Ang are members of both the BRC and the AC.
+The BRC comprises Mr Andrew Lim (Chairman), Ms Tan Yen Yen, Ms Janet Ang and Mr Ng Yat Chung, the majority of whom are independent and non-executive Directors.
+Mr Lim and Ms Ang are members of both the BRC and the AC.
 The BRC’s objectives include the following:

 The Enterprise Risk Management framework strengthens the Group’s capability to recognise and capitalise on new challenges and opportunities so as to add value to Management’s decision-making, business planning, resource allocation and operational management.
 The BRC reviews the Group’s risk appetite framework and risk tolerance for the enterprise risks.
 Using qualitative and quantitative measures, risks are calibrated so that balanced control processes are matched against the strategic objectives of each business unit.

-The BRC also oversees the SPH Sustainability Reporting Framework that impact the Company’s performance and the long term sustainability of its business.
-The Sustainability Steering Committee monitors the environmental, social and governance issues.
+The BRC also oversees the SPH Sustainability Reporting Framework that impacts the Company’s performance and the long term sustainability of its business.

 The Internal Audit Division (“IAD”) has an annual audit plan, which focuses on material internal control systems including financial, operational, IT and compliance controls, and the risk management processes.
 IAD also provides advice on security and control in new systems development, recommends improvements to effectiveness and economy of operations, and contributes to risk management and corporate governance processes.
 Any material non-compliance or lapses in internal controls together with corrective measures are reported to the AC.